killia15/CSE410/project01/README.md

 4) The program will recognize the following built-in commands:
  - `quit` terminate the shell process date
  - `display` current date and time
- - `curr` display absolute pathname of current directory
+ - `curr` display absolute pathname of current working directory
- - `env` display all environment variables
+ - `env` display all environment variables (such as USER, LOGNAME, PATH, and so on)
- - `cd` Dir move from the current directory to Dir
+ - `cd Dir` move from the current directory to the relative or absolute pathname Dir.
  - `hlist` display recent input lines
  - `dlist` display recent directories

 Built-in commands will be completely processed by the program (the program will NOT create a child process to perform the processing).

-4-1) The command `date` will display the current date and time.

-4-2) The command `curr` will display the absolute pathname of the current working directory.

-4-3) The command `env` will display the name and value of all environment variables (such as USER, LOGNAME, PATH, and so on).

-4-4) The command `cd Dir` will reset the working directory to be "Dir", where that token must be a relative pathname or an absolute pathname.

 The command `cd ~xxx` will reset the working directory to be the home directory of the user with username "xxx".
 For simplicity, you may assume that all home directories reside in "/user".
 As a special case, the symbol "~" represents the home directory of the current user.

-4-5) The command `hlist` will display the most recent input lines entered by the user (along with the associated sequence number).
+The command `hlist` will display the most recent input lines entered by the user (along with the associated sequence number).
 An example of partial "hlist" output:
 ```
 197 cd /user/cse410/Projects
 198 curr 199 dtae